Are you ready to discover your college program?

-What Is an MBA in Marketing?
+What is an MBA in Marketing?

-Those who identify as natural-born leaders, excellent communicators, and strategic thinkers are perfect candidates for an MBA in marketing.
+Those who identify as natural-born leaders, excellent communicators, and strategic thinkers are good candidates for an MBA in marketing.
 The core curriculum includes classes such as accounting, business ethics, and human resources.
 Marketing-related courses cover topics like social media management, strategic planning, demographic research, communication, and evaluation.

 Marketing Communications Director

 Payscale reports that marketing communications directors earned an average annual salary of $84,990 as of January 2022.
 Marketing communications directors must possess strong communication and project management skills.
 These individuals often oversee multiple employees and delegate tasks, so much of their job requires communicating with their team and motivating others.